-Calendar Spread Formula
+Calendar Spread Calculator

 The back-month option is repriced with Black-Scholes after the front option expires.